kjonsson/spotify-ranked/README.md

 # TODO
-- globally catch space bar to play/pause
+- cleanly catch no active device
-- show playbar where it shows current play status
-- logout is hardly clickable
 - logget out and logged in layout ... clean
-- split into more hooks (useCurrentPlaying, useArtist, useSong, ...something) and split data better
 - root and other routes do not redirect to login
 - performant lists for songs
 - closable sidebar
+- cancellable search
+- globally catch space bar to play/pause
+- show playbar where it shows current play status
+- split into more hooks (useCurrentPlaying, useArtist, useSong, ...something) and split data better